erickhun/blog/content/post/setup-your-own-ethereum-node-for-ropsten.md

 ### Next blog post?:
-I hope this guide was helpful.
-Please let me know if you have any  article request.
-I could write about:
+I hope this guide was helpful for anyone starting.
+Please let me know if there is any mistakes.
+I'm also thinking writing about:

  - How to run easily your own ETH blockchain with `truffle` and `ganache` on a remote server.
 That one is useful if you do not want to sync the full chain, and have the same blockchain available quickly for your teamate.
- - How to have a realtime data replication on your smart contract using events
+ - How to have a realtime data replication of your smart contract using events to an other DB.
+That one could be useful because querying the Ethereum blockchain might not be as fast and easy as we wish :)